pklaus/TP-Link_TL-SG3210_CLI/README.md

 ### TP-Link_TL-SG3210_CLI

 This project contains a collection of scripts to query a TP-Link TL-SG3210 Gigabit Switch via its Telnet CLI interface.
+In addition SSH is now also supported.

 The scripts make it easier for you to export the configuration settings of the switch and save them in a human readable format.